 The service also uses what’s known as a “double VPN”.
 Essentially, if someone manages to detect your first IP address and wants to try to tie it back to your real identity, they’ll be greeted with yet another VPN node, making it virtually impossible for anyone to detect who you are or where you’re connecting from.

 In addition, IBVPN also makes it super easy to get on the Tor network.
 If you really want to go the extra mile on security, there are connection options that automatically route your connection through Tor nodes.
 These keep you completely obscured on an Onion-only connection.

 In comparison, Avast doesn’t even let you pick the security protocol you want to use.
-IBVPN’s plethora of security options make even the top tier providers like ExpressVPN shake a little in their boots.
+IBVPN’s plethora of security options makes even the top tier providers like ExpressVPN shake a little in their boots.

 Best For Extra Features – PureVPN

 When it comes to packing in the most features for your dollar, no one does it quite like PureVPN.
-In our review of the service we found that not only does PureVPN offer the standard features you’d expect from a modern VPN (kill switch, DNS protection, IPv6 leak protection, etc), but the company also offers a slew of its own proprietary features to boot.
+In our review of the service, we found that not only does PureVPN offer the standard features you’d expect from a modern VPN (kill switch, DNS protection, IPv6 leak protection, etc), but the company also offers a slew of its own proprietary features to boot.

 One of the best innovations is Split Tunneling, which lets you customize which apps on your computer route their traffic through your standard network and which connect through your VPN.
 Split tunneling is perfect for anyone who wants to keep the load on their VPN connection as minimal as possible.

 You can also turn your desktop or laptop into a VPN-enabled hotspot, a feature that is unique to PureVPN.

 When it comes to extra features, Avast still has a long way to go.

 As we mentioned in the intro, there are a few things that Avast gets perfectly right.
 The connection reliability, speed, and US-based Netflix streaming are outstanding aspects.